Fifth Mondays Archive

-October 24th, 2016, Bar Scott, Author of The Present Giver, led us in using our imaginations to build a Time Capsule in a 6"x8"x2" book.
+October 24, 2016, Bar Scott, Author of The Present Giver, led us to build a Time Capsule in a 6"x 8"x2" book.

 September 24, 2016, Doris Dembosky, columnist and blogger who taught composition & creative writing at Pueblo Community College, led us in learning how to fictionalize a true story.

 August 15, 2016, Laurel McHargue, Author of Haikus Amuse, led us in learning how to write Haiku poetry for fun and introspection.
-As always with Laurel, we laughed till we could barely breathe!
-Thanks Laurel!

-March 7, 2016, Jane Provorse, Writer Extraordinaire and CCWE Member-at-Large, led us in writing exercises that revealed our emotional connections with Point Of View, and how to use 1st, 2nd, and 3rd point of view to get our point across.
-A fascinating exploration!
+March 7, 2016, Jane Provorse, Writer Extraordinaire and CCWE Member-at-Large, led us with"Point Of View" and how to use 1st, 2nd, and 3rd point of view to get our point across.